-In the wake of natural disasters such as Hurricane Matthew, you may be struggling to get your life back to normal.
+In the wake of natural disasters such as Hurricane Florence, you may be struggling to get your life back to normal.
 Among the many concerns you may be wondering:

 These are important items to consider as your credit score influences the credit that’s available to you as well as the terms, such as interest rates and the amount of credit extended, that lenders offer you.
 The fact that you reside in an area impacted by a natural disaster does not directly impact the FICO® Score, but related actions such as missing a payment, charging credit cards up to and over their limit or opening several new credit accounts over a short period of time can have an impact on the score.
 So what should you do to protect yourself and monitor any changes to your credit score if you’ve been impacted by a natural disaster and are worried about keeping up with your bill payments as you sort things out and try to get some “normalcy” back into your life?